crillab/jkahypar/README.md

 Under the hood, [Java Native Access](https://github.com/java-native-access/jna) is used for invoking the native implementation provided by KaHyPar (currently, only **Linux** and **macOS** are supported).

+### Requirements

+To use JKaHyPar, you need to have [Boost](https://www.boost.org) installed on your computer.
+If you want to use the bundled shared library of KaHyPar, make sure to install the version of Boost that has been used to compile this library for your OS, as described below:

++ For **Linux**, use the version **1.73** of Boost.
++ For **macOS**, use the version **1.72** of Boost.

+If you use a different OS or a different version of Boost, you may need to recompile the shared library, and rebuild JKaHyPar.

 ## Building the Library